SOLRAD 1: Spacecraft

 Like Vanguard 3, SOLRAD/GRAB 1 was roughly spherical, 51 cm in diameter, and powered by six circular patches of solar cells.
 SOLRAD/GRAB 1 was slightly lighter, massing 19.05 kg (as opposed to Vanguard's 23.7 kg).
 The solar cells powered nine D cell batteries in series (12 volts total) providing 6 watts of power.

 The satellite's SOLRAD scientific package included two Lyman-alpha photometers (nitric oxide ion chambers) for the study of ultraviolet light in the 1050–1350 Å wavelength range and one X-ray photometer (an argon ion chamber) in the 2–8 Å wavelength range, all mounted around the equator of the satellite.
+To avoid being saturated by Van Allen Belt electrons, the instruments included a magnetic shield.

 The satellite's GRAB surveillance equipment was designed to detect Soviet air defense radars broadcasting on the S-band (1550–3900 MHz). over a circular area 6500 km in diameter beneath it.
 A receiver in the satellite was tuned to the approximate frequency of the radars, and its output was used to trigger a separate Very high frequency (VHF) transmitter in the spacecraft.
 As it traveled over the Soviet Union, the satellite would detect the pulses from the missile radars and immediately re-broadcast them to American ground stations within range, which would record the signals and send them to the NRL for analysis.
 Although GRAB's receiver was omnidirectional, by looking for the same signals on multiple passes and comparing that to the known location of the satellite, the rough location of the radars could be determined, along with their exact pulse repetition frequency.

 Telemetry was sent via four whip-style 63.5 cm long antennas mounted on SOLRAD's equator.
 Scientific telemetry was sent on 108 MHz, the International Geophysical Year standard frequency used by Vanguard.
 Commands from the ground and electronic surveillance were collected via smaller antennas on 139 MHz.
 Data received on the ground was recorded on magnetic tape and couriered back to the NRL, where it was evaluated, duplicated, and forwarded to the National Security Agency (NSA) at Fort Meade, Maryland, and the Strategic Air Command at Offut Air Force Base Omaha, Nebraska, for further analysis and processing.

 Like most early automatic spacecraft, SOLRAD/GRAB 1, though spin stabilized, lacked attitude control systems and thus scanned the whole sky without focusing on a particular source.
 So that scientists could properly interpret the source of the X-rays detected by SOLRAD/GRAB 1, the spacecraft carried a vacuum photocell to determine when the Sun was striking its photometers and the angle at which sunlight hit them.